jacksleight/statamic-bard-texstyle/README.md

 This Statamic addon allows you to add custom element styles and attributes to the Bard fieldtype.
 Features include:

 * Add custom heading, paragraph, list, link and span styles
-* Add custom attributes like IDs, code languages or additional styling
-* Add container div styles for things like multi-column text and hints
+* Add custom div styles for things like multi-column text and hints
+* Add pins, which custom or dynamic elements within a line of text
+* Add attributes, like IDs, code languages or additional styling
-* A style selection menu with previews of each style
+* A styles menu with previews of each style
 * Groups of default classes and CP styles for unstyled elements

 ## Editions